 Area in blue is removed with

 What is the Recovery Like from Base of Tongue Reduction/Lingual Tonsillectomy?

 Patients report that the pain is roughly 75% of that experienced after a regular tonsillectomy.
 Pain resolution, normal swallowing, and normal talking usually occurs after about 10 days.
 The procedure is performed under general anesthesia and typically takes about 15 minutes to perform.
 Due to the location of the surgery, patients spend one night in the hospital before being discharged home the next day.

 Great!
 Am I a Candidate for Base of Tongue Reduction/Lingual Tonsillectomy?

-If you are interested in base of tongue reduction, please contact our office for an appointment with Dr. Chang.
+If you are interested in base of tongue reduction, please contact our office for an appointment.
 PLEASE bring (if applicable) the following information to your appointment to expedite your visit:

 - Sleep Study (Most Recent)

 - Operative reports on previous surgical procedures performed in the past to address OSA

 - Singulair May Help Cure Mild Sleep Apnea in Children

 - Oral Appliances to Help Correct Obstructive Sleep Apnea (OSA)